The 10 worst jobs in tech

 And as always, your mileage may vary.
 This is my opinion, although I have tried to ground my opinion in reality and hard numbers as much as possible.

-These are the 10 worst jobs in tech, counting down to the very worst
+These are the 10 worst IT jobs, counting down to the very worst

 You can see the roles stack ranked above, but I want to go into more detail on all of these.